dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 >maintainer for a period of time.
 Then it possible to ask for reviews from
 >the other community members or general maintainers via [Slack #DSC channel](/community/contact/).

-Perhaps mention that if they have an urgent issue that needs to be reviewed in a repository that does not have a maintainer, then it might be possible to ask for reviews from the general maintainers or other community members via Slack?

 ### Write documentation

 All documentation is done in markdown.